harness/developer-hub/docs/platform/role-based-access-control/rbac-in-harness.md

 <details>
 <summary>Default role assignment configurations</summary>

-The following table describes the role assignments (permissions and access) that result from combinations of default roles and resource groups.
+The following table describes the role assignments (permissions and access) that result from some combinations of default [roles](#roles) and [resource groups](#resource-groups).
 This table doesn't include all module-specific default roles, such as CET Admin or Chaos Admin.

-For information about default roles and resource groups, go to [Roles](#roles) and [Resource groups](#resource-groups).

 | Role | Resource Group | Resulting role assignment |
 | - | - | - |